Football Shooting Drills

 • Only give players two touches to turn and shoot the ball.

-• Add a defender to each box so you can increase the pressure on the shooter.
+• Add a defender to each box to increase the pressure on the shooter.

 • The person at the front of the line can hand-toss the ball to the shooters.
 Players in the box must finish in the least amount of touches.